Home

 Blog Your Brains Out

 To write a forum or blog post, go to create content menu, right hand column.
-Blogs will be on the front page and should be original writings.
-Forums are for discussion threads, short news posts.
+New Blog posts will be listed on the front page and should be original writings, in depth articles.
+The Instapopulist, or forums are used for economic report overviews, short news posts, short discussion threads and site administration.

 A Democratic Community Blog

 Users decide what will be on the front page.
+Arrows next to posts move content to the front page or off of the site.
 Here are the details on how the Content Promotion/Demotion System works.

 To quote another source: